C15C01337/2023-Bug-Bounty-Tracks/Checklist-Bug-Bounty.md

     - [ ]  Check for insufficient email verification process
     - [ ]  Weak registration implementation-Allows disposable email addresses
     - [ ]  Weak registration implementation-Over HTTP
-    - [ ]  Overwrite default web application pages by specially crafted username registrations. => After registration, does your profile link appears something as [www.tushar.com/](http://www.chintan.com/chintan)tushar?
+    - [ ]  Overwrite default web application pages by specially crafted username registrations. => After registration, does your profile link appears something

 > a.
 If so, enumerate default folders of web application such as /images, /contact, /portfolio
 >